Relatively Anosov groups: finiteness, measure of maximal entropy, and reparameterization: Introduction

 \section{Introduction}

-For a geometrically finite Kleinian group $\Ga$ of $\SO^\circ(n,1)=\Isom^+(\bH^n)$, $n\ge 2$, it is a classical result of Sullivan (\cite{Sullivan1984entropy}, see also \cite{Corlette1999limit}) that the associated Bowen-Margulis-Sullivan measure $m^{\BMS}$ on the unit tangent bundle $\T^1(\Ga\ba \bH^n)$ is finite.
-Moreover, Otal-Peign\'e \cite{OP_variational} showed that the BMS measure is the unique measure of maximal entropy.
+For a geometrically finite Kleinian group $\Ga$ of $\SO^\circ(n,1)=\Isom^+(\bH^n)$, $n\ge 2$, it is a classical result of Sullivan (\cite{Sullivan1984entropy}, see also \cite{Corlette1999limit}) that the associated Bowen-Margulis-Sullivan measure $m^{\BMS}$ on the unit tangent bundle $\T^1(\Ga\ba \bH^n)$ is finite, and the measure-theoretic entropy of the geodesic flow with respect to $m^{\BMS}$ equals the topological entropy.
+Hence the Bowen-Margulis-Sullivan measure is the measure of maximal entropy.
+Moreover, Otal-Peign\'e \cite{OP_variational} showed that this measure is the unique measure of maximal entropy.
 It is also strongly mixing by a theorem of Babillot \cite{Babillot_mixing}.

-In this paper, we obtain a higher rank analogue of these theorems.
+In this paper, we obtain higher-rank analogues of these theorems.
 Let $G$ be a connected semisimple real algebraic group.
-Anosov subgroups and relatively Anosov subgroups of $G$ are considered as higher rank generalizations of convex cocompact and geometrically finite rank one groups respectively.
-There is an even bigger class of discrete subgroups called transverse subgroups, which are considered to be generalizations of rank one discrete subgroups.
-For a transverse subgroup $\Ga$, we have a family of Bowen-Margulis-Sullivan measures $\m_{\psi}$ parameterized by a certain collection of linear forms $\psi$.
-For each BMS measure $\m_\psi$, there exists a canonical one-dimensional flow base space $(\Omega_\psi, m_\psi, \phi_t)$ such that $\m_\psi$ is a measure on the fibered dynamical system over $(\Omega_\psi, m_\psi, \phi_t)$ with fiber $\ker \psi$ and $\m_\psi$ is equal to the product measure $m_\psi \otimes \op{Leb}_{\ker\psi}$.
-We also call $m_{\psi}$ the Bowen-Margulis-Sullivan measure on $\Omega_{\psi}$.
+Anosov subgroups and relatively Anosov subgroups of $G$ are regarded as higher-rank generalizations of convex cocompact and geometrically finite rank-one groups, respectively.
+There is an even broader class of discrete subgroups called transverse subgroups, which are viewed as generalizations of rank-one discrete subgroups.
+For a transverse subgroup $\Ga$, we have a family of Bowen-Margulis-Sullivan measures $\m_{\psi}$ parameterized by a distinguished collection of linear forms $\psi$.
+Each such measure $\m_\psi$ lives on a fibered dynamical system over a canonical one-dimensional base flow space $(\Omega_\psi, m_\psi, \phi_t)$ where the fiber is the kernel of $\psi$ and $\m_\psi$ is equal to the product measure $m_\psi \otimes \op{Leb}_{\ker\psi}$.
+We refer to $m_{\psi}$ as the base Bowen-Margulis-Sullivan measure on $\Omega_{\psi}$.

-In this paper, we prove that for relatively Anosov subgroups, the base BMS measure system $m_{\psi}$ is of finite measure and is the unique measure of maximal entropy for the flow $\{\phi_t\}$.
-We also show that for any transverse subgroup with finite $m_\psi$, the dynamical system $(\Omega_{\psi}, m_{\psi}, \phi_t)$ is strongly mixing.
-Therefore $(\Omega_{\psi}, m_{\psi}, \phi_t)$ is strongly mixing for relatively Anosov subgroups.
+We prove that if $\Ga$ is a relatively Anosov subgroup, then the base BMS measure $m_{\psi}$ is finite and is the unique measure of maximal entropy for the flow $\{\phi_t\}$.
+Moreover, we show that for any transverse subgroup for which $m_\psi$ is finite, the dynamical system $(\Omega_{\psi}, m_{\psi}, \phi_t)$ is strongly mixing.
+In particular, both entropy-maximization and strong mixing holds for $(\Omega_{\psi}, m_{\psi}, \phi_t)$ associated with relatively Anosov subgroups.